Andrea Mancini | Attending Shanghai Summer School was the best decision I made in my life.

 So Andrea, how do you like Hangzhou so far?
 Marco Polo called it “The finest and most splendid city in the world”!

 I like it, though not as much as I like Shanghai.
 Hangzhou is also a big city, with about 10 million people I think.
 It is a very green city with a lot of nature, but it is slightly less exciting compared to Shanghai.
-I guess it all boils down to a personal preference, but Hangzhou is definitely the calmer alternative.
+I guess it all boils down to personal preference, but Hangzhou is definitely the calmer alternative.

 Let’s rewind time.
 What made you apply for Shanghai Summer School?